Ekwuno/cloudflare-docs/content/pages/platform/branch-build-controls.md

 ``

 where Pages will include any branches with the indicated prefixes and exclude everything else.
+In this example the excluding option is left empty.

 ###### Example 2